NateWr/business-profile/readme.txt

 **Sorry, it does not support multiple locations.**

-This plugin is part of a group of plugins in development for restaurants.
+This plugin is part of a group of plugins for restaurants.
 Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/) and [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/) plugins as well.

 = How to use =